drmkn/bpe_tokeniser/README.md

 # Byte Pair Encoding (BPE) Tokenizer

 This project implements a **Byte Pair Encoding (BPE) Tokenizer**, widely used in NLP for efficient subword tokenization.
-The tokenizer can train from scratch using the English Wikipedia dataset or load pre-saved merge rules for real-time tokenization.
+The tokenizer can train from scratch using the English Wikipedia dataset untill a desired vocabulary size is reached or load pre-saved merge rules for real-time tokenization.

 ## Features
 - **Trainable**: Learns merge rules to tokenize words into subword units.